SS Doric (1883): Construction and service to New Zealand

-The Doric then continued her charter contract throughout 1884, and joined the joint service on 6 January 1885, on the Wellington route, passing on the outward journey through Tenerife, Cape Town and Tanzania, and to return via Cape Horn, Montevideo and Rio de Janeiro.
+The Doric then continued her charter contract throughout 1884, and joined the joint service on 6 January 1885, on the Wellington route, passing on the outward journey through Tenerife, Cape Town and Hobart, and to return via Cape Horn, Montevideo and Rio de Janeiro.
 Crews were provided by White Star, but ships were managed by Shaw, Savill and Albion.
 The crossings were calm and uneventful.

 In 1893, the White Star acquired a new ship on the route, the Gothic.
 The Doric and the Coptic were then no longer useful on this route where the traffic was down.

 Service on the Pacific and fate

 In May 1895, the Doric was returned to Harland & Wolff shipyards where her facilities were improved, and its machines changed to the more economical alternative triple expansion machines, which increased her tonnage and speed.
-In 1896, Doric was again transferred, this time to the Joint White Star and Occidental and Oriental Steamship Company service running between San Francisco and Hong Kong.
+In 1896, Doric was again transferred, this time to the joint White Star and Occidental and Oriental Steamship Company service running between San Francisco and Hong Kong.
 The New York Times reported on 6 July 1902 that Doric had arrived in San Francisco with a particularly large cargo of 2,693 tons, which included the largest ever shipment of opium, at the time, of 33,210 pounds, and 129,492 chests of tea.

 Doric left San Francisco for her last White Star and Occidental & Oriental voyage on 8 August 1906.
 In 1906 Doric was sold to the Pacific Mail Steamship Company for £50,000, who renamed her Asia.
 Still assigned to the same route, the ship made her first crossing on 11 June 1907 under her new colors, after a rapid overhaul.
-On 23 April 1911 Doric ran aground in foggy conditions and was wrecked near Taichow Islands, Wenzhou, South China.
+On 23 April 1911, Doric ran aground in foggy conditions and was wrecked near Taichow Islands, Wenzhou, South China.
 Once all of the crew and passengers had been safely rescued, the ship was looted by local fishermen who subsequently burnt the remains of the vessel.